 If there is very little bug activity in the morning you may not have any fish feeding even if the water temps are perfect.
 Instead, the trout will remain inactive and not feed until later in the day when the bugs show up.

-Some days, sometimes bugs like caddis or certain mayflies or stoneflies will hatch late morning or even mid-day, and when they do the trout feed heavily then.
+Some days, sometimes bugs like caddis or certain mayflies or stoneflies will hatch later in the morning or even mid-day, and when they do the trout feed heavily then.

 As long as the water temperatures remain cold enough the trout will feed mid-day at the time their food shows up, knowing when the food shows up is a huge advantage.